moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

 <div class="l-body" markdown="1">

-## The result — and the bug that almost fooled us
+## The result — and the race that wasn't fair at first

 Fifty held-out random universes per variant, five sampling densities, three
 scores: **completeness** (fraction of the true network within 2 voxels of the estimate), **purity** (the converse), **junction F1** (branch-point recovery).

-Before showing the verdict, a confession that is the most instructive part of this article.
-The first version of this benchmark reported a spectacular
+Before showing the verdict, the most instructive part of this article — a story about fairness.
+The first version of this benchmark produced a spectacular result: the lift beating the Hessian by **+7 points of completeness** at sparse sampling, on 48 of 50 seeds, p ≈ 10⁻¹⁴.
+It looked airtight.
+It wasn't — and the reason is worth understanding even if you never touch a cosmic filament.

-result: the lift beating the Hessian by **+7 points of completeness** at sparse sampling, on 48 of 50 seeds, p ≈ 10⁻¹⁴.
-It was wrong — not the arithmetic, the *evaluation*.
-Our "matched skeleton length" rule was enforced indirectly, by matching the *volume* of a thresholded mask before skeletonising.
-The two models' masks skeletonise differently: at sparse sampling the lift's realized skeletons came out **19% longer** than the Hessian's (1,468 vs 1,239 voxels against a 3,300 target).
-A longer curve network mechanically covers more truth — completeness was being bought with unaccounted length.
-The bug surfaced only because a later experiment forced an extractor improvement (iterative correction until the *skeleton itself* hits the target length), and re-running the old benchmark under the fixed instrument flipped its sign.
-Every figure below uses the corrected extractor.
+Think of the comparison as two fishermen, each allowed the same total length of net: whoever's net catches more of the river's fish is the better fisherman.
+Our rule for "same length of net" was enforced *one step early* — we matched an intermediate quantity from which each model then produced its final curve network, assuming both would end up with equal length.
+They didn't.
+At sparse sampling the lift consistently ended up drawing about **19% more curve** than the Hessian (1,468 vs 1,239 voxels).
+And a longer net catches more fish no matter who holds it: the lift's celebrated completeness win was substantially the extra length, not extra skill.
+The imbalance came to light months of experiments later, when a different test required tightening the procedure so that the *final drawn length itself* is held equal — and re-running the original race under the level rule flipped the outcome.
+Every figure below uses the level rule.

-The corrected verdict: **the Hessian matches or beats the lift at every sampling density**.
+The levelled verdict: **the Hessian matches or beats the lift at every sampling density**.
 At the ultra-sparse end (1,200 galaxies) the two are statistically tied (Δ = +0.004, p = 0.36); everywhere else the Hessian wins completeness by 4–7 points on 50 of 50 seeds, and junction F1 with it.